-Of course, an organisation the size of the TSB is well aware that a project of this magnitude would need careful planning and execution, and it appears that something went terribly wrong within the IT team at its new owner’s in-house IT provider ‘Sabis’.
+An organisation the size of the TSB is well aware that projects of this magnitude need careful planning and execution.
+It appears that something went wrong within the IT team at its new owner’s in-house IT provider ‘Sabis’.

 This disaster highlights the importance of ensuring that the experts that are entrusted to deliver such projects have the right level of knowledge, experience and proven track record in delivering high profile and business-critical changes.